To find out more, including how to control cookies, see here:

 If you are thinking “my husband hates me,” it doesn’t mean you need to apologize and become submissive.
 And, it doesn’t mean you need to reject him.
-But you do need to figure out what is going on and how to start the path back to a loving relationship with him.
+Here’s how to figure out what is going on and how to start the path back to a loving relationship with him.

 Unless he has always been angry and hateful, you are not dealing with a personality problem.
 His behavior is either reactive or purposeful.
 It’s not that he wants to hurt you, but he doesn’t know a better way to deal with his feelings or to get what he wants.

 He doesn’t know how to stop.
 Most likely he would like to have a close relationship with you, but is clueless about how to go from where you two are now, to that place.
 You can be the one to help him get there–for the both of you.
 And for the sake of your kids, too.